Yasar67/Projects/Picture Generator/ReadMe.md

 ## **Description**

-A simple python program which takes in an image file and a colour file and generates the image using tkinter.
+A simple python program which takes in an image file and a colour file and generates the image using *tkinter*.

 ## **Instructions**